Hairy Black Holes by Spontaneous Symmetry Breaking: Introduction

-and studied hairy black hole solutions in symmetric and symmetry-broken phases.
-The clarification of the no-hair theorem in \cite{Papageorgiou:2022umj} showed that hairy black hole solutions are possible for both signs of the coupling function.
-This makes it possible to apply spontaneous symmetry breaking to this theory, since the mass square of the scalar field changes sign in the symmetry-broken vacuum.
-We define the \textit{symmetric phase} as the phase in which the scalar fields near the horizon are at either the global minimum ($\alpha < 0$) or the local maximum ($\alpha > 0$) of the interacting potential and invariant under the given symmetry.
-The \textit{symmetry-broken phase} is the phase in which the scalar field near the horizon is at the global minimum ($\alpha > 0$) and not symmetric under the given symmetry.
-We consider small excitations of the scalar field in these configurations.
+This allows us to study hairy black holes in symmetric and symmetry-broken phases.
+We define the \textit{symmetric phase} as the phase in which the scalar fields near the horizon are at either the ``global" minimum ($\alpha < 0$) or the ``local" maximum ($\alpha > 0$) of the interacting potential ($V=-f(\varphi^*, \varphi)\, \mathcal{G}$).
+The \textit{symmetry-broken phase} is the phase in which the scalar field near the horizon is at the ``global" minimum ($\alpha > 0$).
+In contrast to spontaneous scalarization, which requires a negative effective mass squared to generate hairy black holes, we show that stable hairy black holes are generated in the symmetry-broken phase when the effective mass squared is positive.
+Thus we provides a mechanism for generating stable hairy black holes rooted in the symmetry of the theory.